aelmoM/desenvolvimento/README.md

 # desenvolvimento
-projeto do site de desinvolvimento
+Projeto do site do curso de desinvolvimento